-The City submits that this matter relates to the enforcement of the City's by-laws and, therefore, qualifies under the definition of "law enforcement" outlined in section 2(1)(b).
+The City submits that this matter relates to the enforcement of the City's by-laws and, therefore, qualifies under the definition of "law enforcement" outlined in clause (b).
 After reviewing the record which contains the name of the complainant and the representations of the parties, I agree that the records pertain to a law enforcement matter.